cjrequena/cjrequena.github.io/_drafts/en/2020-06-03-apache-kafka-architecture-questions-en.md

 Each topic may be broken into a number of partitions - you define the number when you create a topic.
 Those partitions can reside on different brokers - and each broker will receive data appropriate for its own partitions.
 Partitions can also be replicated - so each partition will have a leader broker and some number of follower brokers.

-**Is there any advantages of using just one single topic, collecting all those 500 table message? i am afraid this would mixup the insertion order when consumers read 500 tables data from one single topic.**
+**Are there any advantages of using just one single topic, collecting all those 500 table messages?
+I am afraid this would mix up the insertion order when consumers read 500 tables data from one single topic.**

 Yes, to ensure order for sure you can use single topics each having single partitions.
 But there may be a way to design your application, depending on its needs, that could be more efficient - please check out the white papers and blog entries on confluent.io!